Proteusiq/Pragmatic-Python/chapters/01_beginning.md

 Our `services` creates the brigde to core functionality, `nudge.recommender`.
 This cuts ties, between our core `recommender` and api's `routes`, making ETC sing: swap the `nudge.recommender`, `routes` don’t care; mock services for tests; onboard with “this plugs in here.”
 A nod to `Interface Segregation (I)` keeps it tighter—`routes` only sees the methods it uses, no bloated baggage.

 Did I lose you?
 It is okay to be lost.
+This is why programming is beautiful.
+What is amazing about pragmatic programmering is opportunity to learn and discover pragmatic ways of solving big challenge with simple and intuitive choices.
+We will, step by step, build a chase to why this is a pragmatic structure.
+But before we open another Tuborg, let start from beginning -`TDD`.
+In the beginning, there was `TDD`.

 #### Automate Boring ...
 Every Stuff